Number of passengers using Metrocards

 Why does it matter?

-Fares are up to 37.5% cheaper when paying by Metrocard than by cash.
+Fares are at least 25% cheaper when paying by Metrocard than by cash.
 Other benefits include unlimited travel when daily or weekly caps are reached, and children under five travel free of charge when accompanied by a fare-paying passenger.
 Metrocard holders can top-up online, set automatic top-ups, and view their journey history.

 What's being done?